 That is another ski story – Animal House in ski country.
 My mother worked tirelessly during the winter making breakfast and dinner for hungry skiers, and I made way too many bunk beds in a ski dorm that slept 100 people.
 It was several years later that I met Greg Burke, the son of aforementioned chairlift real estate broker Doug.

-I will never forget that day at Smugglers Notch when Greg and my eyes met.
+I will never forget that ski day at Smugglers Notch when Greg and my eyes met.
 Ironically my mother had arranged the meeting, it was her ritual to purchase lift tickets for our lodging guests from Greg in the Group Sales Office, and she insisted I tag along.
-I was too young at that first brief encounter, 16, still there were stars, that magic feeling.
-Time passed, I grew up a little, but I didn’t forget him.
+I was too young at that first brief encounter, 16, but I felt the seismic shift, the stars, the magic, the chemistry… I knew Greg did too.
+It was electric… Time passed, I grew up a little, but I never forgot him or that moment.

 I was a ski instructor at Smuggs during my college years at UVM.
 That’s when I saw him skiing, making powerful smooth arcing turns below me as I rode the Madonna chair.
 “Who’s that?”
 I asked, and wouldn’t you know it was Greg again, the man destined to be my forever ski date.

 Our first ski date was at Stowe.
 The sun was high that spring day, the moguls were soft, and my knees were weak, as the saying goes, not just from the many runs we took on the Front Four.
 It’s all history now, but one thing remains true, skiing is our glue.